GabeScott/standard-works-vault/General Conference/1985 April - Pursuing Excellence.md

 “And he came to the second, and said likewise.
 And he answered and said, I go, sir: and went not.

 “Whether of them twain did the will of his father?”
-[Matt.
-21:28–31]

 Let’s not just talk about what we want to be.
 Let’s not just dream about what we want to be.
 Let’s just do it, whatever it takes.
 To reach your goals, you may have to work harder than you have ever worked before in your entire life.